 Time of day matters too.
 Cats are naturally more active during dawn and dusk hours, and they might be more persistent about closed doors during these peak energy periods.
 If you’re trying to sleep with your bedroom door closed, and your cat is in full crepuscular mode, you might be in for a noisy night.

 Some cats have also learned that making a fuss gets results.
-If you’ve ever given in and opened the door after your cat’s protests, you’ve essentially taught them that persistence pays off.
+If you’ve ever given in and opened the door after your cat’s protests, you’ve taught them that persistence pays off.
 They’re not being manipulative in a malicious way, they’re just smart enough to recognize patterns and use them to their advantage.

 The Health and Comfort Factor